Prescott, Cowboys wrap up NFC East with 27-20 win over Bucs

 RUSHING RACE

-Elliott, the NFL rushing leader by 98 yards over Todd Gurley of the Los Angeles Rams coming in, had 85 yards on 18 carries and 24 yards receiving on five catches.
-His final run, an 11-yarder inside the final two minutes, allowed the Cowboys to run out the clock.
-Elliott has 1,434 yards with a meaningless game at the Giants remaining.
+Elliott, the NFL rushing leader by 98 yards over Todd Gurley of the Los Angeles Rams coming in, is at 1,434 yards with what could be seen as a meaningless game at the Giants to finish the regular season.
+In a similar situation two years ago, Elliott didn’t play at Philadelphia.
+His final carry Sunday was an 11-yarder for a first down that allowed Prescott to run out the clock.

 Dallas defensive lineman Tyrone Crawford went to a hospital to have a neck injury evaluated after getting hurt on the second play of the game.
-Crawford’s neck was stabilized on a stretcher with his facemask removed, and several teammates looked distraught as he was treated on the field.
-The seventh-year player was moving his arms while on the stretcher, and moved his legs while being treated before going on the stretcher. … Bucs receiver DeSean Jackson, inactive the previous three games, went out early in the second half with a foot injury.
+Crawford’s neck was stabilized on a stretcher with his facemask removed.
+The seventh-year player was moving his arms and legs before he was taken off the field.

+The Cowboys said after the game that Crawford was released from the hospital and would be re-evaluated by the team’s medical staff Monday.

 UP NEXT